Physics-inspired adaptions to low-parameter neural network weather forecasts systems: Discussion and Conclusion

-Our approach innovates over previous studies in the field in several respects. \citet{weyn_improving_2020} have split up the world into a couple of regions, with each region being represented by a local grid.
+Our approach differs from previous studies in the field in several respects.
+The closest previous work is that by \citet{weyn_improving_2020}, who split up the world into six regions --- two polar and four equatorial regions --- with each region being represented by a local grid.
 On these local grids they used standard convolution operations.
 This method still leads to distortions, as even a subregion of the Earth's surface cannot be represented on a local regular grid with complete accuracy.
-In addition, this method also needs padding, which at the edges is ambiguous. \citet{weyn_improving_2020} have only tested a configuration where the weights are not shared between the different regions (except between the two polar regions, where they use the same but ``flipped'' weights for the second pole).
-Therefore, it is not possible to disentangle the effect of local convolutions and the effect of dealing with the spherical nature of the Earth.
-Finally, \citet{weyn_improving_2020} have used different input variables (for example they have included radiation as well), which might explain their higher skill and long-term stability compared to the results here.
-From a practical point of view, there are also differences.
-The method of Weyn et al. needs data-preprocessing (regridding), but then can use standard neural network operations.
-In our approach, the standard data can be used, but the spherical convolution introduces computational overhead in every pass through the network.
+In addition, this method also needs padding at the edge of each of the 6 regions, which introduces some ambiguity at the corners. \citet{weyn_improving_2020} further use two sets of weights, one for all four equatorial regions and the other one for the two polar regions.
+The weights for the polar regions are ``flipped'' between the two poles.
+This is similar to our idea of flipped weights to provide hemispheric information to the CNN.
+There are also several differences between the approach we present here and that of \citet{weyn_improving_2020} from a practical point of view.
+The method of \citet{weyn_improving_2020} needs data-preprocessing (regridding), but can then use standard neural network operations.
+In our approach, the standard data can be used, but the Spherenet convolution introduces a computational overhead in every pass through the network.

-The fact that the additional relative runtime needed for the networks with spherical convolution is higher on a GPU than on CPU could indicate that the implementation using sparse tensorflow tensors is not optimized for GPUs.
-For small input sizes, an alternative would be to use standard tensorflow tensors (still filled sparsely, but represented as a full tensor (array) in memory), but for full resolution ERA5 data (0.25 deg resolution, 3600x1801 gridpoints on a regular latlon point) this would not be feasible with current computers due to memory limitations, since the interpolation tensor then has a size of 6483600x6483600.
+The percent increase in runtime needed for the networks with Spherenet convolution is higher on a GPU than on CPU, which could indicate that the implementation using sparse tensorflow tensors -- which we adopt here -- is not optimized for GPUs.
+For small input sizes, an alternative would be to use standard tensorflow tensors (still filled sparsely, but represented as a full tensor (array) in memory).
+However, for the full resolution ERA5 data (0.25$^\circ$ resolution, namely 3600x1801 gridpoints on a regular lat-lon points), this would not be feasible with current computers due to memory limitations.
+Indeed, the interpolation tensor would then have a size of 6483600x6483600.